polyaxon/polyaxon/templates/experimentation/projects.md

 To create a project, you can both use the Polyaxon Dashboard or the Polyaxon CLI.

-The projects consist of a required argument `name` and an optional `description`.
+The projects consist of a required argument `--name` an optional argument `--description`, and a flag `--private` with a default value set to `False`.

 The projects could be `public` (default behaviour) or set to private, in that case only you i.e. `logged-in user`, and `superusers` can access the project.